Third Onondaga County courthouse: Earlier courthouses

 The Onondaga County seat, and the county court with it, was in several different locations across the county in the end of the 18th and throughout the 19th century.
-Cities and towns competed for the influence holding it represented.
+Cities and towns competed for the influence holding the seat brought with it.
 The county seat was first in Onondaga Hollow, from 1794 to 1801, before it was moved to Onondaga Hill.
-In Onondaga Hill, the first Onondaga County Courthouse was constructed.
+In Onondaga Hill, the first formal building for the Onondaga County court was constructed.
 It was 50 ft2 and two stories, with the first floor occupied by the county jail.

-In 1830, as the economic center of the county changed with the growth of a salt industry, the court was moved to a new building in between Salina, where the most salt was produced, and Syracuse, where it was shipped out.
-This building was only slightly larger than the first, and also had a jail on the first floor and the courtroom on the second.
+In 1830, as the economic center of the county changed with the growth of a salt industry, the court was moved to a new building between the towns of Salina, where the most salt was produced, and Syracuse, where it was shipped out.
+This building was only slightly larger than the first, had a jail on the first floor, and a courtroom on the second.
 Both villages continued to advocate for relocation of the courthouse into their borders, as they saw the prosperity that had left Onondaga Hill with the county seat.
-Tensions between Syracuse and Salina continued until they were merged in 1848 with the formation of the city of Syracuse.
-In 1856, the existing courthouse was burnt down by arson, and work began deciding where to build a new one.
+Tensions between Syracuse and Salina continued until the towns were merged in 1848 with the formation of the city of Syracuse.
+In 1856, the existing courthouse was destroyed by arson, and work began deciding where to build a new one.